cornerstonecollege/janken_richmond/README.md

 - battle
 - Register your high score
-- View best 10 score
+- show the best 10 score in the server

 ### Tech
 * HTML